Career or Family, Which Is More Important?

 The importance of financial provision is still recognised.
 Under Reason 8B in a Change of Assessment, a parent who reduces their income by choice can be assessed based on their earning capacity instead.
 Study, mental health, or a preference for different work are usually not accepted as justification for earning less.
 However, caring responsibilities, such as having another child, are treated as a valid reason for reduced income.

-The formula itself is designed to ensure both parents contribute financially, but the incentives are not always aligned with that goal.
-Higher income often leads to higher child support liabilities, which can reduce the net benefit of earning more.
-Incentive structures often lead to mothers stepping back from work while fathers also looks for ways to limit assessable income.
+The formula itself is designed so both parents contribute financially, but the incentives are not always aligned with that goal.
+Higher income often leads to higher child support liabilities, which can reduce the point of earning more.
+Incentive structures often lead to mothers stepping back from work while fathers also looks for ways to limit taxable income.

 Your job will move on without you